0501130164

 • Tax Implications: Transfer pricing affects the allocation of income and expenses among different jurisdictions, impacting the overall tax liability of multinational companies.
 By setting appropriate transfer prices, companies can manage their tax exposure while complying with regulatory requirements.

-• Regular Review and Adjustment: Due to changes in market conditions, regulatory updates, and business operations, companies need to regularly review and adjust their transfer pricing policies to remain compliant and competitive.
+• Regular Review and Adjustment: Due to changes in market conditions, regulatory updates, and business operations, companies need to regularly review and adjust their transfer pricing policy to remain compliant and competitive.

 Transfer pricing is essential for effective tax planning, performance measurement, and regulatory compliance within multinational corporations.